Gavh2909/NOTES-QUESTIONS/Kubernetes.md

          - If container fails - K8s restarts the container
          - If Nod dies - replaces and reschedule containers on other nodes
          - If containner does not respond to user defined health check -> Kills the container

+  ### Automated Rollouts & Rollbacks :
+   #### Rollout : Deploy changes to the application or its configurations.
+   #### RollBack : Revert the changes & restore to previous state.
+   ##### Kubernetes ensures there is no downtime during this process.
+   #### Kubernetes progressively rolls out changes to your application or its configuration, while monitoring application health to ensure it doesn't kill all your instances at the same time.
+If something goes wrong Kubernetes will RollBack the changes for you.

+  ### Secret and Configuration Management :

+  #### Secret:
+- In Kubernetes sensitive data like passwords, keys, tokens are handled using secrets.
+- Secrets in Kubernetes created outside PODs & Containers.

+#### Config Maps :
+- In Kubernetes configurations are handled using Config Maps.
+- Config maps in Kubernetes created outside PODs & Containers.

+##### Secrets and Config Map are a kubernetes objects that seperated sensitive data and configurations respectively from PODs and Containers.
+##### Secrets and configurations are stored in ETCD, it is a key-value datastore(database) - size limit 1MB

+### Batch Execution :

+### Horizontal Scaling :